CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

 ## Configure a Demo Cluster (recent upgrade with instructions to use an hpc compute node)

-To create a parallel cluster, a yaml file needs to be created that is unique to your account.
+To create a parallel cluster, a yaml file needs to be created with Network subnetID and pem key names that are unique to your account.

 An example of the yaml file contents is described in the following Diagram: